 WHAT TO SEE AND VISIT

 There are several mandatory places to visit in the city of Porto, from the most touristic points to some well-kept secrets of everyday life in Porto.
 The heart of the city is the Aliados Avenue, the main and widest artery of the city.
 Its architecture, from the buildings that border it in its full extent, gives it an extremely strong European look, extremely cosmopolitan.
-At the top, stands the Town Hall building, which is the perfect shot for an impressive landscape, to those who look from the other end of the avenue.
+At the top, the Town Hall building stands, which is the perfect shot for an impressive landscape, for those who look from the other end of the avenue.

-Crossing the D. Luís bridge, you will reach Gaia, where along the bank you will reach several cellars of the famous Port wine.
+By crossing the D. Luís Bridge, you will reach Gaia, where along the riverside you will reach several cellars of the famous Port’s wine.
 This is a naturally sweet wine, and slightly stronger than the other wines, with an immense international popularity.
 The various brands offer guided tours to their cellars and wine tasting, which make this visit a “must see” in the city.